 How to Seeking Help

 Seeking out military marriage counseling can feel insurmountable if you are rarely in the same place at the same time.
-First, determined what your specific problems are and write them down.
+First, determine what your specific problems are and write them down.
 Here are some questions to ask yourself and your spouse before you look into counseling:

 - When we are together, are we fighting more than we are getting along?

 After you have an idea of what you want to work on as a team, seek out a therapist to help with your specific problems.
-You might find that no only do you need marriage counseling, but both of you could benefit from individual counseling as well.
+You might find that not only do you need marriage counseling, but both of you could benefit from individual counseling as well.
 Many military families struggle with issues like:

 - Child discipline